Tips On How To Removing Wall Air Conditioning Unit

 Make sure when mounting the backing, the backing needs to be recessed to account for the thickness of the drywall piece; the backing should support the piece so it matches the same flat surface of the current wall.

-Step four: Cut Drywall Piece
+Step 4: Cut Drywall Piece

 Cut the piece of drywall, which should be the same thickness of drywall as your current wall.
 Drywall can be cut by scoring, using a utility knife or a saw to cut the piece to size.